DEBRIS BURNING IN OUR RURAL DISTRICT WILL CLOSE AT SUNDOWN ON WEDNESDAY MAY 31st, 2017.

 City of Bend: No open debris burning is permitted within the city limits of Bend.
 Debris burning includes burn piles, burn barrels, weed burners and similar type fires.
 Recreational fires for the purpose of warming, cooking or pleasure are still permitted as long as they meet the guidelines in the outdoor burning regulations for recreational fires.

-DCRFPD #2: Debris burning is permitted seasonally outside the City limits within the DCRFPD #2.
-Burning is generally open from November thru May dependent upon fire season.
-Debris burning includes burn piles, burn barrels, weed burners and similar type fires.
+DCRFPD #2: Debris burning is permitted seasonally outside the city limits of Bend, within the DCRFPD #2 borders.
+Burning is generally open from November to May depending upon fire season.
+Debris burning includes burn piles, burn barrels, weed burners, ditch burning, field burning and similar type fires.
+Some types of fires require permits.
+Call our office at 541-322-6300 to determine if a permit is required or not.

 Complaints or concerns about burning: Bend Fire Department will respond to reports of illegal or unsafe burning when requested.
 But we ask that before you call 911, our non-emergency dispatch (541-693-6911) or main office (541-322-6309) that you attempt to make contact first to see if correction can be made without our intervention.
 This will help leave fire engines available for emergency fire and medical calls.
 If the fire has escaped, please call 911 immediately.
 For air quality complaints, please call Oregon DEQ at 541-388-6146.

-ODF Protection Areas: There are areas within the Bend Fire Department jurisdiction that are also protected by Oregon Department of Forestry (ODF).
-In these areas there are other rules and regulations that need to be followed for burning.
+Oregon Department of Forestry (ODF) Protection areas: There are areas within the Bend Fire Department jurisdiction that are also protected by ODF.
+In these areas there may be other rules and regulations pertaining to burning that you may need to comply with.
 This includes landowners under the Oregon Forest Practices Act.
-Please contact ODF at their Sisters office at 541-549-2731 for more information on building and any possible burn permits.
-More information can be found on ODF's website.
+Please contact ODF at their Sisters office at 541-549-2731 for more information on burning.
+More information can also be found on ODF's website.

 Burn Permits: Burn permits are required for a number of burning practices to ensure they are being done safely and properly to lessen the risk of the fire escaping.
 To obtain a permit, contact 541-322-6309 to schedule an inspection.
 Permits are $15 each and are typically good for the calendar year.
 Permits are required for the following: